 Sharing the Importance of Qualitative Research in China

 Under the five-year collaborative agreement, the School of Nursing is working with the nursing administrators at the Hong Kong institution on ways to improve the quality of care and patient safety at HKSH.
-In particular, the school has been collaborating with HKSH since 2010 to enhance the quality of nursing care delivered at the bedside and in its ambulatory clinics; promote mentorship of the nurses in conducting clinical research; and enhance the evidence-based practices of HKSH nurses as well as nursing students.
+In particular, the School has been collaborating with HKSH since 2010 to enhance the quality of nursing care delivered at the bedside and in its ambulatory clinics; promote mentorship of the nurses in conducting clinical research; and enhance the evidence-based practices of HKSH nurses as well as nursing students.

-"This is an exciting new relationship that will elevate the expertise of HKSH nurses through evidence-based practice," says Nyamathi."
-It will combine cutting-edge education and research while introducing new practice models to the HKSH.
 The collaborative relationship has brought expert nursing teams from the UCLA School of Nursing along with nurses from the Ronald Reagan UCLA Medical Center, Santa Monica UCLA Medical Center and Orthopedic Hospital and Children's Hospital, Los Angeles, to Hong Kong to enable HKSH to build upon its status as a top hospital in Asia and ultimately become a worldwide model for patient care and nursing education for the 21st century.

-Nyamathi says that the relationship between the two institutions began to develop approximately in 2008, when Dr. Walton Li, HKSH's medical superintendent, expressed an interest in tapping into the UCLA School of Nursing's expertise to advance nursing practice and improve nursing outcomes for patients seeking care at his facility.
+The relationship between the two institutions began to develop approximately in 2008, when Dr. Walton Li, HKSH's medical superintendent, expressed an interest in tapping into the UCLA School of Nursing's expertise to advance nursing practice and improve nursing outcomes for patients seeking care at his facility.
 After several visits, both by the school's leadership team to Hong Kong and by the HKSH administration to UCLA, an agreement was reached.

 Under the grant, faculty and nurse expert teams visit HKSH four times a year and conduct teleconferences three times per year.
 The topics have been diverse and examples have included nursing management, wound healing, advanced care of the Oncology patient, advanced ophthalmology nursing, etc. Our collaboration has developed and expanded ties, toward the goal of building infrastructure and advancing knowledge that will guide and promote evidence-based practice.